-The Company provides employee pension benefits through either a defined benefit or a defined contribution pension plan.
+The Empire Life Insurance Company Staff Pension Plan ("the Plan") provides employee pension benefits through either a defined benefit or a defined contribution pension plan.
 The Company discontinued new enrollments in the defined benefit component effective October 1, 2011 and introduced a defined contribution component effective January 1, 2012 for new enrollments and for any existing employees who chose to transfer from the defined benefit component.
 The Company also provides other post-employment benefits.